john-sprague/code-by-spraguejdev/README.md

 # **John Sprague - Portfolio**

 Welcome to my personal portfolio!
 This repository showcases my skills, projects, and development journey as a **Full Stack Software Engineer**.
-I'm passionate about creating scalable, performant applications, and I specialize in **React, React Native, Node.js, and cloud technologies**.
+I'm passionate about creating scalable, performant applications, and I specialize in **React, React Native, Node.js, performant and distributed sytems, and cloud technologies**.
 Here, you’ll find a collection of my work, from personal projects to professional achievements.

 Check out my portfolio website: [spraguejdev.com](https://spraguejdev.com)